stebet/eveonline-third-party-documentation/docs/sso/refreshtokens.md

 grant_type=refresh_token&refresh_token=gEy...fM0
 ```

-Alternatively, the body of the request may use JSON:
+Currently, it also works to post the body of the request as JSON:
+>Please note that using JSON is NOT recommended as it is not in accordance with the spec and may break at any moment.
+You have been warned!
+>-CCP Ghostrider
 ```http
 POST https://login.eveonline.com/oauth/token HTTP/1.1